 Council undertakes maintenance of all constructed roads in the municipality with the exception of arterial roads which are the responsibility of VicRoads.

-Any potholes or maintenance requirements of Council controlled roads may be reported directly to Council on 9932 1000 or reported online.
+Any potholes or maintenance requirements of Council controlled roads may be reported directly to Council on 9932 1000.

 Council undertakes a range of road maintenance for activities including: